-His timing, His plans, may not always make sense on first glance, but I encourage you to trust that in the midst of whatever you’re experiencing, God is working things together for your good and the good of others in your life.
+His timing, His plans, may not always make sense at first glance, but I encourage you to trust that in the midst of whatever you’re experiencing, God is working things together for your good and the good of others in your life.

-When I spoke at an Advice and Aid banquet a number of years ago, my life looked quite different than it does now.
+When I spoke at an Advice & Aid banquet a number of years ago, my life looked quite different than it does now.
 What I know about my survival is dramatically different.
 The relationships with members of my biological family are also markedly changed.
 God has continued to unfold the storyline of my life in such a powerful way.
 And He’s doing likewise in yours, too.

 We know God is the author of life, but remember, as an author, He’s not done writing!

 I’ve learned so many lessons along this journey of life, but as I look back on the last few years, I’d say this one is the most significant.
 I have continued to put my trust on God, time after time, but I’ll be honest.
 I didn’t foresee the extent to which He was still unfolding the story of my life.
 I didn’t understand the depths to which He planned for restoration and reconciliation in my life and the lives of my biological family.